May 1, 2022

 Less common causes of bone loss include the presence of cyst, tumors, and bone disease.

-Any adult tooth becoming loose should be attended to immediately.
-The cause must be identified and managed.
+Immediate attention is necessary for any adult tooth becoming loose and wobbly.
+Diagnosis of this loosening must be established early to save the tooth.
 In the case of bone loss, early intervention will prevent too much bone breakdown.
 This will improve the long term prospects for that tooth.

 Infections in the mouth can lead to significant medical emergencies if left untreated.
 Early intervention is very important.

 Teeth which have received a blow from a fall or sporting accident need to be splinted to allow the tooth to recover.
 And in extreme cases underlying bone can fracture.
-The teeth affected will need to be splinted together for the area to heal avoiding long term problems.
+Splinting of teeth is necessary for the area to heal avoiding long term problems.